AeneasVerif/charon/tests-polonius/README.md

-This project contains tests for Charon which require the Polonius borrow checker.
+This project contains tests which require the Polonius borrow checker.